laporpe/laporpe.github.io/_pages/cv.md

 cv_pdf: CV_2024.pdf
 ---

-Click on the PDF Icon to the right to open an updated CV!
+# Click on the PDF Icon to the right to open an updated CV!

+CV last updated September 2024